zacanger/trash/README.md

 Ajax allows us to retreive data from a server or API without refreshing the entire page.
 Before Ajax, the entire page would need to refresh in order to retreive new data.

-Essentially, ajax has the helped web to become what it is today.
+Ajax has the helped web to become what it is today.
 Can you imagine making a facebook post and having it refresh the entire website?

 If you look at the index.html of this app, we have 3 things.
 A form that takes in data.
 A 'get current users' section, and a 'recently added user' section.